Harmonic Convolutional Networks based on Discrete Cosine Transform: Image Classification

-Analysis of fully harmonic WRN weights learned with 3x3 spectrum revealed that the deeper network layers tend to favour low-frequency information over high frequencies when learning representations.
+Analysis of fully harmonic WRN weights learned with 3x3 spectrum revealed that the deeper layers tend to favour low-frequency information over high frequencies when learning representations.
 Relative importance of weights corresponding to different frequencies shown in Fig.~\ref{fig:freq_heatmap} motivates truncation of high-frequency coefficients for compression purposes.
-While preserving the input image spectrum intact, we train the harmonic networks on limited spectrum of hidden features for $\lambda$=2 and $\lambda$=3 using 3 and 6 DCT filters for each feature, respectively.
+While preserving the input image spectrum intact, we train the harmonic networks on limited spectrum of hidden features for $\lambda$=2 and $\lambda$=3 using 3 and 6 DCT bases respectively.
 To assess the loss of accuracy associated with parameter reduction we train baselines with reduced widths having comparable numbers of parameters: WRN-28-8 and WRN-28-6, see Fig.~\ref{fig:compression_graph}.
 Fully harmonic WRN-28-10 with $\lambda$=3 has comparable error to the network using the full spectrum and outperforms the larger baseline WRN-28-10, showing almost no loss in discriminatory information.
 On the other hand Harm-WRN-28-10 with $\lambda$=2 is better on CIFAR-100 and slightly worse on CIFAR-10 compared to the similarly sized WRN-28-6.
 The performance degradation indicates that some of the truncated coefficients carry important discriminatory information.
-Detailed comparison is reported in Table~\ref{tab:cifar_spec}.

-We further compare the performance of the harmonic version of WRN-28-10 with the Gabor CNN 3-28~\cite{Luan18} that relies on modulating the learned filters with Gabor orientation filters.
-To operate on a similar model we remove dropouts and reduce complexity by applying progressive $\lambda$: no compression for 32x32 feature sizes, $\lambda$=3 for 16x16, and $\lambda$=2 for the rest.
+We further compare performance with the Gabor CNN 3-28~\cite{Luan18} that relies on modulating learned filters with Gabor orientation filters.
+To operate on a similar model we remove dropouts and reduce complexity by applying progressive $\lambda$: no compression for filters on 32x32 features, $\lambda$=3 for 16x16, and $\lambda$=2 for the rest.
 With a smaller number of parameters the Harm-WRN-28-10 performs similarly on CIFAR-10 and outperforms Gabor CNN on CIFAR-100.